JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session8.0/notes.md

 ##Setting up a folder structure
  ![assets/scout_app.png](assets/folder_structure.jpg)
- - The first thing we need to do is set up a folder structure that includes a `css` and a `.scss` file.
+ - The first thing we need to do is set up a folder structure that includes a `.css` and a `.scss` file.
- - The `scss` file holds are sass which is compiled and outputted to our `css` file
+ - The `.scss` file holds our sass which is compiled and outputted to the `.css` file
  - We then include the css file into our html page